 The authors recommend starting to teach reading to children younger than kindergarten if possible.
 If you do so, take as much time as you need to work through the lessons, probably moving at a slower pace than you would with an older child.
 This program should also work with older children who never learned phonics.

 I like the way the authors have arranged the book.
-You can read the one-page instructions and jump right into the lessons.
-But if you want a little more information, you can go to the back of the book and read through the "Information for the Ordinary Parent" sections.
+You can read the two-page “How to Use this Curriculum” and then jump right into the lessons.
+But if you want a little more information, you can go to the back of the book and read through the "Information for Parents" sections.
 The first of these sections is a goldmine of practical suggestions for "Preparing a Young Child to be a Reader."
 "Managing the Reading Session" offers teaching tips.
-"Encouraging a Child to be a Reader" and "Remedial Reading with an Older Child" add more specific tips regarding those topics.
-"Questions and Answers for the Ordinary Parent" answer questions about the methodology such as why there aren't pictures in the book.
-(Picture associations often require an extra mental step, might be a distraction, and might encourage guessing).
+"Encouraging a Child to be a Reader" and "Remedial Reading with an Older Student" add more specific tips regarding those topics.
+"Questions and Answers for the Ordinary Parent" address questions that often arise, such as “How quickly should I move through the book?” and “How will I know if my student is dyslexic?”

 The Ordinary Parent's Guide does not try to teach writing or spelling.
 The authors believe that instruction in these skill areas should be taught separately to avoid overwhelming the child.

-While some might find The Ordinary Parent's Guide to Teaching Reading too structured and bland, it is likely to be a close-to-perfect option for many parents.
+While some might find The Ordinary Parent's Guide to Teaching Reading overly structured, it provides a solid phonics program that is very affordable and is likely to be a close-to-perfect option for many parents.